arnemertz/online-compilers/index.md

 The following list provides information about available online compilers and their most important features.
 Support for other languages than C++ is available on many of the listed websites but not covered here.
 Depending on the versions of the compilers used, they support different versions of the C++ standard.
 See [this page](http://en.cppreference.com/w/cpp/compiler_support) for more detailed feature lists.
 Since C++17 is not fully standardized yet, it is marked with an asterisk, where (most of) the expected C++17 features are available.

 Besides mere compilation, most online compilers also execute the compiled program.
-The possibilities to parametrize the compilation via compiler flags, to pass commandline/runtime parameters to the executed program and to provide input for standard input vary between the different compilers.
+The possibilities to parametrize the compilation via compiler flags, to pass command line/runtime parameters to the executed program and to provide input for standard input vary between the different compilers.

 ## Wandbox